antiboredom/videogrep/README.md

 Videogrep
 =========

-Videogrep is a command line tool that searches through dialog in video files and makes supercuts based on what it finds.
+Videogrep is a command line tool that searches through dialog in video or audio files and makes supercuts based on what it finds.
 It will recognize `.srt` or `.vtt` subtitle tracks, or transcriptions that can be generated with vosk, pocketsphinx, and other tools.

 #### Examples